The change will come into force at 00:01 Saturday 24 October. Find out more details about Slough going into tier 2 and what it means.

 These electronic services should be available 24 hours a day, seven days a week.
 More information on reporting movements is available on the GOV.UK website.

 Note: some show organisers will carry out the 'on' and 'off' movement notification electronically, especially if animals move on to and off the showground on different days; therefore they may not remove a movement card from your chequebook-style passport, but will still fix a barcode and sign and date the passport.

 It is important to report the actual movement dates for each animal, and not the show dates.
 Failure to report the actual movement date is a criminal offence and may cause gaps in the animal's movement history, which could make the passport invalid.

-Cattle Tracing System (CTS) links are being phased out by summer 2017.
+Cattle Tracing System (CTS) links have now been phased out.
+You can, instead, apply for a temporary land association.
 Particular care should be taken to accurately record cattle movements if moving cattle from a historically linked premises.
-More information on the phasing out of CTS links (opens in a new window) can be found on the GOV.UK website.
+More information on the registering of land you use to keep livestock can be found on the GOV.UK website.

 Animal health inspectors may carry out spot checks at the show.
 Please remember to bring completed passports for cattle (where applicable), as non-compliance could result in formal action.